arm32fox-project/luna/SECURITY.md

 ## Reporting a Vulnerability

-If you find an issue in UXP or the applications it builds on that could impact the security or safety of users please **do not** make an issue on GitHub about it.
-GitHub does not support restricted viewability for security sensitive bugs.
+If you find an issue in UXP or the applications it builds on that could impact the security or safety of users please **do not** make an issue on Gitea about it.
+Gitea does not support restricted viewability for security sensitive bugs.

 If you want to report a security-sensitive issue then please go to the [forum](https://forum.palemoon.org) and report the issue via a **private message** to **Moonchild** (the founder and prime responsible for security issues).